MSt in Medieval Studies

 You will be assessed on essays based on the work for the option papers and developed in consultation with the convenor(s) of the option.
-You will be required to submit two essays, one for each option, of between 5,000 and 7,000 words each.
+You will be required to submit two essays, one for each option.
 Essays must be submitted according to the practices and deadlines of the host programmes, but it is usual to expect that one essay will be submitted towards the end of Michaelmas term and one towards the end of Hilary term.

-You will also submit a dissertation of between 10,000 and 12,000 words at the end of Trinity Term.
+You will also submit a dissertation at the end of Trinity Term.
 The dissertation will be written on a subject of interdisciplinary nature.

 About a quarter of master’s students proceed to doctoral work at Oxford; others continue academic study at other institutions.
 Other career destinations are as diverse as, but broadly in line with, undergraduate humanities career destinations: teaching, museum curation, archiving, publishing, as well as law, finance, management consultancy, civil service etc.

 The University will seek to deliver this course in accordance with the description set out in this course page.
 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
 The safety of students, staff and visitors is paramount and major changes to delivery or services may have to be made in circumstances of a pandemic (including Covid-19), epidemic or local health emergency.
 In addition, in certain circumstances, for example due to visa difficulties or because the health needs of students cannot be met, it may be necessary to make adjustments to course requirements for international study.